-The total length of the Camino Aragones is 165 kilometers, thus it can be completed in six or seven days, depending on the pace of the pilgrim.
-Compared to the Camino Frances, there will be fewer facilities here and less towns and villages to cross.
-Overall it is less populated but you will find plenty of albergues and bars on the road.
-The biggest town you will pass will be Jaca with around 12,000 inhabitants.
+The total length of the Camino Aragones is 165 kilometers.
+Thus it can be completed in six or seven days, depending on the pilgrim’s pace.
+Compared to the Camino Frances, fewer facilities will be here and fewer towns and villages to cross.
+Overall it is less populated, but you will find plenty of Albergues and bars on the road.
+The biggest town you will pass will be Jaca, with around 12,000 inhabitants.

 When to go

 The Camino Aragones is not recommended during winter unless you are fully prepared.
-Most likely Somport and the area next to it will be covered in snow during winter and even early spring.
+Most likely, Somport and the area next to it will be covered in snow during winter and early spring.